Intellectual property in China: U.S.–China relations

 IP first became a significant negotiating point between the countries in establishing the U.S.-China Agreement on High Energy Physics and the U.S.-China Agreement on Trade Relations.
 Those agreements were reached in 1979.
 The two countries negotiated four bilateral memoranda of understanding dealing with IP issues over the period 1988 to 1996.

 During the early 1990s, the U.S. often criticized China's IP protections and at times threatened unilateral retaliation.
 WIPO defended China's progress and in 1993 WIPO Director General Árpád Bogsch described China's intellectual property development as unprecedented in the history of intellectual property.
 China cited Bogsch's statement in responding to U.S. criticism and the dynamic led to growth in the China-WIPO relationship.

+Responding to the U.S. pressure to increase intellectual property enforcement in the 1990s, China began a long-term campaign "against pornography and piracy of intellectual property rights."
+Through this approach, China increased popular support for its measures by tying a popular policy (opposing pornography) to one with comparatively little public intertest (preventing the piracy of IP."

 In 2007, the U.S. sued China in the WTO, resulting in China's further amendment of domestic IP laws to comply with the WTO panel's decision.

 To streamline the patent application process for patentees filing under both the Chinese and United States systems, the State Intellectual Property Office of the People's Republic of China (SIPO) and the U.S. Patent and Trademark Office (USPTO) established a Patent Prosecution Highway (PPH) pilot program on December 1, 2011.

 In an effort to facilitate renewable energy research and development collaboration by providing more predictability to the patent process, the U.S.–China Clean Energy Research Center (CERC) established a novel Technology Management Plan to govern intellectual property issues arising under its projects.
 Within CERC, owners who brought IP to CERC retained "all right, title, and interest in their background IP" and were not required to license, assign, or transfer it.
 The CERC Technology Management Plan required, in the event of dispute, that the parties should attempt to reach a mutually agreeable resolution.
 If none could be reached, the Technology Management Plan required submission of the dispute to arbitration in accordance with the rules of the United Nations Commission on International Trade Law.
 No instances of arbitration were ultimately required by CERC.